bonlime/keras-deeplab-v3-plus/README.md

     <img src="imgs/seg_results3.png" width=600></br>
 </p>
 This result is obtained as an argmax applied to logits at exit layer
-Segmentation results of this repo model with loaded weights:
+Segmentation results of this repo model with loaded weights.

-__This results were obtained with Output Stride = 16__
+This results were obtained with Output Stride = 16

 <p align="center">
     <img src="imgs/my_seg_results1.png" width=600></br>